matloff/omsi/README.md

 screen; if so, resize the entire window first, then drag it upward so that the boundary line is visible.

-You have the option of specifying the server location, server port and your e-mail address on the command line when you invoke OMSI, e.g.
+You have the option of specifying needed information on the command line instead of later into the GUI.
+In addition, if your instructor allows it, you may specify a PDF file of material to help you.
+See below.

+For instance:

 ```
-python OmsiGui.py xyx.edu 2000 me@abc.com
+python OmsiGui.py xyx.edu 2000 me@abc.com Midterm1 /usr/bin/okular
 ```

-In addition, if your instructor allows it, you may specify a PDF file of material to help you.
-See below.
+(You need not specify all of these on the command line, but the ones you do specify must be in order, nothing skipped.)

 <b><i>Copy-and-paste:</i></b>